NatCATModeling/R4H2O/manuscript/2_r_basics.md

 B) `(2/3) * Cd * sqrt(2 * 9.81) * b * ((50:500)/1000)^(3/2)`
 c) Repeat for each value of `h`$: `(2/3) * Cd * sqrt(2 * 9.81) * b * h^(3/2)`

-You can find the answers are in the `channel.R` script in the `basicr` folder.
+You can find the answers in the last chapter of the syllabus.
+The code is available in the `channel.R` script in the `basicr` folder.
 {/quiz}

 ## RStudio scripts and projects